Working Toward Retirement Goals With IRAs

 1Traditional IRA distributions are generally taxed as ordinary income.
 Qualified Roth IRA distributions are tax-free provided a Roth IRA has been open for more than five years and the owner is at least age 59 1/2, or as a result of their death, disability, or using the first-time homebuyer exception.
 Qualified Roth IRA distributions are not subject to state and local taxation in most states.
 Distributions from Traditional and Roth IRAs may be subject to a 10% additional tax if distributions are taken prior to age 59 1/2.
 For SIMPLE IRAs, the IRS penalty increases to 25% if a distribution is taken prior to two years from when the first deposit was made into a participant’s account if under age 59 1/2.

 2The “Retirement Plan” box in Box 13 of your W-2 tax form should be checked if you were covered by a WRP.

 3Please keep in mind that rolling over assets to an IRA is just one of multiple options for your retirement plan.
 Each of the following options is different and may have distinct advantages and disadvantages.

 - Leave assets in your former employer’s plan, if plan allows

 - Move assets to your new/existing employer’s plan, if plan allows

 - Cash out or take a lump sum distribution

-When considering rolling over assets from an employer plan to an IRA, factors that should be considered and compared between the employer plan and the IRA include fees and expenses, services offered, investment options, when penalty free withdrawals are available, treatment of employer stock, when required minimum distribution begin and protection of assets from creditors and bankruptcy.
+When considering rolling over assets from an employer plan to an IRA, factors that should be considered and compared between the employer plan and the IRA include fees and expenses, services offered, investment options, when distributions are no longer subject to the 10% additional tax, treatment of employer stock, when required minimum distributions begin and protection of assets from creditors and bankruptcy.
 Investing and maintaining assets in an IRA will generally involve higher costs than those associated with employer-sponsored retirement plans.
 You should consult with the plan administrator and a professional tax advisor before making any decisions regarding your retirement assets.